-We will also continue to exchange information about you with credit reference agencies while you are our customer.
+We will also continue to exchange information about you (and your accounts) with credit reference agencies while you are our customer.
 The credit reference agencies may in turn share your personal data with other organisations, which those organisations may use to make decisions about you.
 This may affect your ability to get credit.